catspeed-cc/.github/profile/README.md

 ## projects on hold:
 - https://github.com/catspeed-cc/releasehelper-menu - A release helper menu for both sd-forge projects below
 - https://github.com/catspeed-cc/sd-webui-forge-docker - A dockerized version of lllyasviel/stable-diffusion-webui-forge
-- https://github.com/catspeed-cc/sd-webui-reforge-docker - A dockerized version of Panchovix/stable-diffusion-webui-reForge
+- https://github.com/catspeed-cc/sd-webui-reforge-docker - A dockerized version of Panchovix/stable-diffusion-webui-reForge ((DISCONTINUED))
 - https://github.com/catspeed-cc/find-Asus-BMC-IP - A powershell script to find the IP of your Asus BMC/iKVM (for WRX80 boards incl.
 WRX80E)
 - https://github.com/catspeed-cc/torch-my-gpu - A torch stress test for your NVidia GPU written in Python (compatible with enterprise GPUs like A100)